OctopusDeploy/blog/blog/2024-06/dynamic-environments-with-k8s-and-octopus/index.md

 ## Conclusion

 Using the above mentioned process, we can create and destroy dynamic testing infrastructure for each feature branch.
 Depending on your usage of Octopus Deploy, it might require only a few modifications to your existing configuration.
+Chances are you already have a lot of this configuration in place for different environments.
 That is what makes me so excited about it.
-A lot of what is needed is already in place.
-You can find this [git repository on GitHub](https://github.com/BobJWalker/Trident).
-In addition, you can view the process on [my personal cloud instance](https://bobjwalker.octopus.app/) (login as a guest).
+Some minor modifications to an existing process and you can get it working.
 Before working on this article, every feature branch was deployed to a static development environment.
 That means I already had the channels and runbooks configured.
 The only thing I needed to modify was to add some new variables and tweak my Kustomize overlay file.

+What is even more exciting is you can apply this pattern to other application types if you can reuse other infrastructure, such as ECS clusters, Windows servers, or Linux servers.

+You can find the [git repository on GitHub](https://github.com/BobJWalker/Trident).
+In addition, you can view the process on [my personal cloud instance](https://bobjwalker.octopus.app/) (login as a guest).

+Please do note the limitations with what is proposed in this article.
 If you implement this process, use this article as a baseline.
 Take what works for you and modify where appropriate.
 You’ll likely need to iterate a few times before it works.

 Until next time, Happy Deployments!